0xneelo/Superflow-Whitepaper/Documents/S4A_Derivation of Insider Advantage and Market Equilibrium.md

-# Mathematical Derivation of Insider Advantage and Market Equilibrium
+# Section 4A - Mathematical Derivation of Insider Advantage and Market Equilibrium

 ## 1. Formal Definition of Isolated Spot Market